THE CHALLENGE

 Addressing the Need for Visibility and Usability

-I interviewed transportation managers and operations supervisors and diligently recorded their visibility needs.
-As we worked on prototyping all five applications in the suite, I created user journeys mapping out the operations for processing and moving mail in the UPS network and the users' interaction with the system.
-This allowed us to design for the level of visibility needed, eliminate redundancies, and create focused user interfaces.
+I interviewed transportation managers and operations supervisors and synthesized their visibility needs.
+In addition to understanding the intended business processes, I created data flow and user journeys maps which allowed us to design for the level of visibility needed, eliminate redundancies, and create focused user interfaces.

 Example of the flow of information in the suite.